tendermint/tendermint/UPGRADING.md

 Applications can turn on `RecheckTx` by altering the `ConsensusParams` in the `FinalizeBlock` ABCI response.

+### ResponseCheckTx Parameter Change

+`ResponseCheckTx` had fields that are not used by Tendermint, they are now removed.
+In 0.36, we remevode the following fields, from `ResponseCheckTx`: `Log`, `Info`, `Events`, `GasUsed` and `MempoolError`.
+`MempoolError` was used to signal to operators that a transaction was rejected from the mempool by Tendermint itself.
+Right now, we return a regular error when this happens.

 ### CLI Changes

 The functionality around resetting a node has been extended to make it safer.
 The